kanennn/quests/README.md

 ![icon](banner.png)

-A TUI application for managing your adventure
+A TUI application for managing your adventure.

 # installation